hphelion/documentation/commercial/GA1/ceph/commercial-ceph-hp-helion-openstack-ceph-configuration.md

-	**NOTE**: if a Rados gateway is not going to be used for this installation, just touch an empty file with this name in the /home/ceph_client_setup/ceph_cluster_config_files/ directory so the script will still find a file with the expected name. (**need to re-word**)
+	**NOTE**: if a Rados gateway is not going to be used for this installation, create an empty file with this name in the `/home/ceph_client_setup/ceph_cluster_config_files/` directory so the script will still find a file with the expected name.

-4. It checks the availability of the Ceph client Debian packages in `/ceph_client_setup/ceph_client_debs/` and exits the script if it is unavailable.
+4. Checks the availability of the Ceph client Debian packages in `/ceph_client_setup/ceph_client_debs/` and exits the script if it is unavailable.

-6. It checks whether the system is a hLinux system and the existence of `/etc/apt/sources.list` file.
-If it meets all this requirement then a backup copy of the original `sources.list` file is created in `/home/ceph_client_setup/orig_backup/` and then the local ceph packages location is added to the file as a valid local repository.
+5. Checks whether the system is a hLinux system and verifies the existence of the `/etc/apt/sources.list` file.
+If it meets these requirements, then a backup copy of the original `sources.list` file is created in `/home/ceph_client_setup/orig_backup/` directory and then the local Ceph packages location is added to the file as a valid local repository.

-7. Once the repository is added to the `apt sources.list` file, the system does an `apt-get update` and `apt-get install` of the Ceph client packages.
-If `apt-get update` and `apt-get install` of the Ceph client packages is successful without errors then `dpkg` is executed to verify installation of correct packages.
+6. Does an `apt-get update` and `apt-get install` of the Ceph client packages once the repository is added to the `apt sources.list` file.
+If `apt-get update` and `apt-get install` of the Ceph client packages executes without errors,  `dpkg` is executed to verify the installation of the correct packages.

-8. The Ceph command is checked to verify whether it is available and executable.
-If the Ceph command is available and executable then it is executed to verify whether the health of the Ceph clusterit can be determined.
-If the ceph cluster health shows as HEALTH_OK, the script displays the status and continues.
+7. Checks the Ceph command to verify if it is available and executable.
+If the Ceph command is available and executable then it is executed to verify whether the health of the Ceph cluster can be determined.
+If the Ceph cluster health shows as `HEALTH_OK`, the script displays the status and continues.

-The following sub-scripts runs on the successful completion of the above steps:
+The following sub-scripts run upon successful completion of the above steps:

-**`copy_icinga_monscripts.sh`**- copies the Ceph cluster monitoring scripts in the icinga script directory on the Helion overcloud controller nodes only.
+**`copy_icinga_monscripts.sh`**- copies the Ceph cluster monitoring scripts in the iCinga script directory on the Helion overcloud controller nodes only.

-**`patch_config_files.sh`** - patches the Helion configuration files with the changes required for the Ceph communication.
+**`patch_config_files.sh`** - patches the Helion configuration files with the changes required for  Ceph communication.

-**`ceph_pythonlinks_create.sh`** - creates softlinks to the necessary Ceph python library files in the Helion python directories.
+**`ceph_pythonlinks_create.sh`** - creates softlinks to the necessary Ceph Python library files in the Helion Python directories.

-**`create_helion_pools.sh`** - creates the required Helion pools in the Ceph storage (only runs on overcloud controller node and management node)
+**`create_helion_pools.sh`** - creates the required Helion pools in the Ceph storage (only runs on  the overcloud controller node and management node)

 **`helion_service_restarts.sh`** - restarts the Helion services.

-####Availability of Ceph Client script
+####Availability of Ceph Client Script

 <table>
 <table style="text-align: left; vertical-align: top; width:650px;">